nnoark/Project2_Team2/README.md

 # Project2_Team2
-ETL of NBA Data Base
+ETL of NBA Database

-We will be using a data base from an API from Rapid API, provided by API-Sports, and from Kaggle's Basketball Database tables.
-We want to take each table and clean the data until we have our desired data sets, and then then find a commonality between the two to merge databases to analyze.
+We will be using a data from an API from Rapid API, provided by API-Sports, from Kaggle's Basketball Database tables, and scarped statistics from Basketball-Reference.com.
+We want to take each table and clean the data until we have our desired data sets, and then then find a commonality between the three to merge databases for analysis.

 Sources: